20 days ago - technology-and-innovation

 The CMT is a non-profit professional organization that certifies technical market analysts globally.
 It is the highest institutional authority on the discipline, considered the highest standard in the field.

-All the trading material shared in this note comes from authors whose work has been evaluated and promoted by the CMT.
+All trading material shared in this note comes from authors whose work has been evaluated and promoted by the CMT.

-C) New way to analyze Bitcoin.
+C) New way of analyzing Bitcoin.

 Technical considerations: